Key economic performance indicators

 - ROCE and debt coverage improved, but continued to be negatively impacted by the effects of Covid-19.

 At DB Group, profitability is a material requirement for financing capital expenditures in our core business, further developing our businesses and seizing opportunities for future growth.
 Entrepreneurial management is crucial for improving profitability.

-In the context of our value management we intend to manage DB Groupʼs enterprise value over the long term such that we can finance capital expenditure on our core business.
-The financial leadership and management of DB Group – and therefore also the monitoring of the success of our targets for profitable growth – is performed on the basis of a value management system based on key figures.
+In the context of our value management, we intend to manage DB Groupʼs enterprise value over the long term such that we can finance capital expenditure in our core business.
+DB Group’s financial leadership and management – and therefore also monitoring the success of our economic targets – is carried out via a value management system based on key performance indicators.
 The results are an important factor for our strategic approach, our capital expenditure decisions and employee and management remuneration.

 Financial stability is an essential component for sustainable economic activity.
 For DB Group as an asset-intensive company, it is essential that we have access to the capital market at all times under favorable conditions.
 A major objective is therefore to achieve adequate key debt ratios.
-Our key indicator for managing indebtedness is debt coverage.
-The target value is derived from key rating figures and annual benchmarking with comparable companies with an excellent credit rating.
+Our key figure for managing indebtedness is debt coverage.
+The target value is derived from key credit rating figures and annual benchmarking with companies with a strong creditworthiness.